 “Are you on Facebook?”
 Nowadays, the answer is almost always yes.
 But in Germany, this isn’t the case since the country has much lower social media usage figures than other developed countries.
 In 2017, only 46% of the German population was active on social networks, compared to 64% in the UK and 81% in the US (source: Statista).

 This is partially due to Germany’s older population; 35% of Germans are over 55, an age group generally less likely to use social media.
 But it’s also because of Germany’s complicated history, which has produced a concern for personal data and privacy.
 There’s a general reluctance to share personal information, which has inevitably affected the number of active Germans on social media.

 Despite these factors, social media use is growing rapidly among German speakers, particularly among young people.
 Over 80% of German millennials now use social media, and this number will keep growing as social networks continue to grow in popularity.

 Besides all the above reasons to maintain a presence on German social media, it’s also important to know what to use and when and how to use the growing range of platforms to best connect with your target market.

 FACEBOOK IS KING

 For maximum impact, it’s important to localize your content for the German market.
 This means not only writing in German, but also getting your tone right.
-Avoid dramatic claims to be the biggest and the best; Germans will see this as overcompensation and may not trust your brand.
+Avoid dramatic claims as the biggest and best; Germans will see this as overcompensation and may not trust your brand.
 Instead, go for a more modest approach, and don’t be afraid to tell a few jokes – humorous marketing is a big plus for Germans.